Welcome to August, ya’ll!

 Now, Patanjali’s Yoga Sutras is not a cookbook.
 He didn’t give much direction on how to move through each limb, especially since the last three cannot be taught.
 These last three limbs are stages of meditation; much like sleep, we cannot try to meditate.
 We can certainly practice techniques to help build a bridge to meditation, but it’s simply a state of mind; a state of being.

 Reflection: The yamas and niyamas can sometimes seem like very obvious practices, but when we reflect much deeper, many of us can find disconnects between what we should be practicing and what we actually do.
-Learn a bit more about yamas and niyamas and see if you can find any connections within your own life that call for growth.
+Learn a bit more about yamas and niyamas and see if you can find any connections within your own life that call for action and growth.

 Desikachar, T. K. (1999).
 The heart of yoga: Developing a personal practice.
 Rochester, VT: Inner Traditions International.